-Prior to the consummation of the Business Combination, Old eFFECTOR maintained the 2013 Plan.
+Prior to the consummation of the Business Combination, Old eFFECTOR maintained the eFFECTOR Therapeutics, Inc. 2013 Equity Incentive Plan (the "2013 Plan").
 The terms of the 2013 Plan are described below under "-Incentive Award Plans."
 Old eFFECTOR offered awards of stock options to purchase shares of its common stock to eligible service providers, including our named executive officers, pursuant to the 2013 Plan.
-As mentioned below, in connection with the completion of the Business Combination and the adoption of the eFFECTOR Therapeutics, Inc. 2021 Incentive Award Plan (the "Incentive Plan"), no further awards will be granted under the 2013 Plan.
+As mentioned below, in connection with the completion of the Business Combination and the adoption of the Incentive Plan, no further awards will be granted under the 2013 Plan.